National Assembly (Nigeria): Functions

-The Assembly has broad oversight functions and is empowered to establish committees of its members to scrutinise bills and the conduct of government officials.
-Since the restoration of democratic rule in 1999, the Assembly has been said to be a "learning process" that has witnessed the election and removal of several presidents of the Senate, allegations of corruption, slow passage of private member's bills and the creation of ineffective committees to satisfy numerous interests.
+The 1999 Constitution of Nigeria conferred on the National Assembly, the power over Nigeria's National Treasury and issues involving the prosecution of war with another country.
+The body also regulates how the President functions.
+Since the restoration of democratic rule in 1999, the Assembly has been said to be in a "learning process" that has witnessed the election and removal of several presidents of the Senate, allegations of corruption, slow passage of private member's bills and the creation of ineffective committees to satisfy numerous interests.

 In spite of a more than two-thirds majority control of the Assembly by the then ruling Peoples Democratic Party (PDP), the PDP government led by Goodluck Jonathan and the Assembly have been known more for their disagreements than for their cooperation.
 Jonathan has been accused of being slow to implement policy.
 Many bills, some from as long ago as 2007, are still awaiting the president's assent.
 While the Assembly has made strong and often popular efforts to assert its authority and independence against the executive, it is still viewed generally in a negative light by the media and many of the Nigerian people.
-The Assembly sits for a period of at most four years, after which time the president is required to dissolve it and call a new Assembly into the session.
+The Assembly sits for a period of at most four years, after which time the president is required to dissolve it and call a new Assembly into session.

 The Senate has the unique power to impeach judges and other high officials of the executive, including the federal auditor-general and the members of the electoral and revenue commissions.
 This power is, however, subject to a prior request by the president.
 The Senate also confirms the president's nomination of senior diplomats, members of the federal cabinet, federal judicial appointments, and independent federal commissions.

 Before any bill may become law, it must be agreed to by both the House and the Senate, and receive the president's assent.
 Should the president delay or refuse assent (veto) the bill, the Assembly may pass the law by two-thirds of both chambers and overrule the veto and the president's consent will not be required.
-The present Assembly has not hidden its preparedness to overrule the executive where they disagree.